Bitcoin was the first crypto to ever be invented, all other cryptos are known as altcoins, or "alternative coins".

 A final list of all the transactions that have ever taken place on a platform.

-Any Crypto that functions based only on its own technology.
+Any crypto that functions based only on its own or proporietary blockchain.

 Free circulation of the existing coins between individuals.

-The Darknet is a special network where websites are extremely difficult to shut down and that was one of the first networks to use Cryptos for transactions.
+The Darknet is a restricted network with limited access.
+As opposed to the internet, which is freely open to all.
+It was one of the first networks to use cryptos for transactions.

 A distributed network uses nodes in many locations worldwide to achieve decentralization.